ruby-amqp/march_hare/README.md

 ## Project Maturity

 March Hare is not a young project.
-Extracted from a platform that transports more than a terabyte of data over RabbitMQ every day, it has been around as an open source project since mid-2011 and will reach 2.0 in 2013.
+Extracted from a platform that transports more than a terabyte of data over RabbitMQ every day, it has been around as an open source project since mid-2011 and has reached 2.0 in late 2013.

 It is also based on the RabbitMQ Java client, which is an officially supported client and is considered to be a reference implementation.

 ## Installation, Dependency